Krishit-Shah/multi-game/README.md

 Consider emitting a "question-skipped" or "auto-advance" event if not all players answer within the time limit.
 Store the timestamp when the question is sent and calculate the actual answer time on the backend for more accurate scoring.
 Add more robust error handling/logging for quiz state transitions.
+General:

+Add more feedback to users (e.g., "Waiting for other players to answer..." or "Next question in 3 seconds...").